-We form teams to increase performance through the capture of synergy – combined performance exceeding the sum of all individual members’ efforts.
-That intention is more likely to be achieved when there is –
+We form teams to enhance efficiency and effectiveness through the capture of synergy: performance combined that exceeds the sum of all individual members’ efforts.
+That intention is more likely to be achieved in the workplace when there is –

-- an agreed definition of “team” – one that distinguishes it from “group”
+- an agreed definition of “team” that distinguishes it from “group”

 - a clear team purpose to which all members are individually and jointly committed; and